http://www.whitworth.edu/school-of-business/

 BU 365 Management Information Systems | 3 |

-At the end of this class, students will have an,overall understanding of how information systems,work and will be able to address information,system issues facing businesses today from a,managerial, organizational, technological, and,ethical standpoint.
-Students will be exposed to,basic database management systems and data,communication systems as well as more advanced,information technologies, such as enterprise,resource planning systems, and business,intelligence.
-Prerequisite: CS 125 and,departmental math requirement.
-Periodic offering. |
+At the end of this class, students will have an overall understanding of how information systems work and will be able to address information system issues facing businesses today from a managerial, organizational, technological, and ethical standpoint.
+Students will be exposed to basic database management systems and data communication systems as well as more advanced information technologies, such as enterprise resource planning systems, and business intelligence.
+Prerequisite: CS 125 and departmental math requirement.
+Fall semester. |

 |

-BU 367 Fundamentals of Investing | 3 |
+BU 367 Portfolio Management and Theory | 3 |

-This course will provide the student with a solid,foundation of the core investment concepts and,tools.
-The course will cover the overall structure,of the market and study equities, fixed income,,options, mutual funds, commodities/futures as well,as some alternative investments.
-The course will,also look at risk and return and the modern,portfolio theory.
-The course will consist of,lecture, discussion, presentations and guest,lecturers.
-Must have met departmental math,requirement.
+This course will provide the student with a solid foundation of the core investment concepts and tools.
+The course will cover the overall structure of the market and study equities, fixed income, options, mutual funds, commodities/futures as well as some alternative investments.
+The course will also look at risk and return and the modern portfolio theory.
+The course will consist of lecture, discussion, presentations and guest lecturers.
+Must have met departmental math requirement.
 Spring semester.
-Finance,concentration students should take spring semester,of junior year. |
+Finance concentration students should take spring semester of junior year. |

 |